-Credit is not awarded for participation in extracurricular activities.
-However, all such activities in which the student participates, as well as honors earned, are noted on the student's permanent record.
+Credit is not awarded for participation in extracurricular activities such as sports, speech, drama, etc. However, all such activities in which the student participates, as well as honors earned, are noted on the student's permanent record.

 Post-Secondary Education Costs